-The Home Yard Cottages include 24 individual homes on two acres.
-The cottages range from 475 sq ft for a single person to 1000 sq ft for a family of 6.
+The Home Yard Cottages include 24 individual homes, ranging in size from 475 sq ft for a single person to 1000 sq ft for a family of 6.
 Fifteen of the cottages are net-zero, complete with solar panels.
 They are built on property once used as the Spokane Children’s Home orphanage and the land was called “the home yard.”
 Thus, the Home Yard Cottages.

 Photo: Home Yard Cottages September 2018.

 A video introduction to the project